 This is a follow up story for HoopMaps.
-If you're interested in reading how they got started, published about 2 years ago, check it out here.
+If you're interested in reading how they got started, published over 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hello, my name is Dominic Morris I am the co-founder of HoopMaps a platform that allows users to find pickup basketball runs.
 The main service we offer is called Curated Runs a workout session of pickup games; these games are facilitated amongst 15 players (3 teams) with music and a fast-paced environment.
 Our facilitator ensures that everyone who participates will be able to get ample games within the 1-hour session frame.
 It's a richer experience than the normal pickup games we offer on our app.

 We net $150 a day having 6 sessions a week through members booking sessions on our platform.
 We have these curated runs operating in Sacramento and the Bay Area with us opening curated runs in Los Angeles, Oklahoma City, and New York City.

 Tell us about what you’ve been up to!
 Has the business been growing?

 Since the last time we spoke, I was in the idea stage of creating curated runs.
 Since the first quarter of 2019, we have created over 200 sessions spreading over 5 cities.
 We have focused on a direct marketing campaign focusing on email and text messaging marketing.
 We constantly launch loyalty programs where we discount session fees for our users to bring in new people.
 We've taken on new part-time employees who oversee our gyms and help promote our sessions.

 You want to always show growth so try to focus your energy on an area of your business that is working and streamline everything else to keep your business focused on that.